magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 The Path to Peace
 =================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>oday I will give\</span\> a teaching
+class="dropcaps-words" markdown="1">oday I will give</span>&nbsp; a
-particularly for you as monks and novices, so please determine your hearts and minds to listen.
-There is nothing else for us to talk about other than the practice of the
+teaching particularly for you as monks and novices, so please determine your hearts and minds to listen.
+There is nothing else for us to talk about other than the practice of the Dhamma-Vinaya.

 Every one of you should clearly understand that now you have been ordained as Buddhist monks and novices and should be conducting yourselves appropriately.
-We have all experienced the lay life, which is characterized by confusion and a lack of formal Dhamma practice; now, having taken up the form of a Buddhist some fundamental changes have to take place in our minds so that we differ from laypeople in the way we think.
-We must try to make all of our speech and actions – eating and drinking, moving around, coming and going – befitting for one who has been ordained as a spiritual seeker, who the Buddha referred to as a ‘’.
+We have all experienced the lay life, which is characterized by confusion and a lack of formal Dhamma practice; now, having taken up the form of a Buddhist *‘samaṇa’,* some fundamental changes have to take place in our minds so that we differ from laypeople in the way we think.
+We must try to make all of our speech and actions – eating and drinking, moving around, coming and going – befitting for one who has been ordained as a spiritual seeker, who the Buddha referred to as a ‘*samaṇa*’.
 What he meant was someone who is calm and restrained.
-Formerly, as laypeople, we didn’t understand what it meant to be a , to have a sense of peacefulness and restraint.
+Formerly, as laypeople, we didn’t understand what it meant to be a *samaṇa*, to have a sense of peacefulness and restraint.
 We gave full licence to our bodies and minds to have fun and games under the influence of craving and defilement.
-When we experienced pleasant these would put us into a good mood, unpleasant mind-objects would put us into a bad one – this is the way it is when we are caught in the power of mind-objects.
+When we experienced pleasant *ārammaṇa,* these would put us into a good mood, unpleasant mind-objects would put us into a bad one – this is the way it is when we are caught in the power of mind-objects.
 The Buddha said that those who are still under the sway of mind-objects aren’t looking after themselves.
 They are without a refuge, a true abiding place, and so they let their minds follow moods of sensual indulgence and pleasure-seeking and get caught into suffering, sorrow, lamentation, pain, grief and despair.
 They don’t know how or when to stop and reflect upon their experience.

-In Buddhism, once we have received ordination and taken up the life of the , we have to adjust our physical appearance in accordance with the external form of the : we shave our heads, trim our nails and don the brown robes – the banner of the Noble Ones: the Buddha and the We are indebted to the Buddha for the wholesome foundations he established and handed down to us, which allow us to live as monks and find adequate support.
+In Buddhism, once we have received ordination and taken up the life of the *samaṇa*, we have to adjust our physical appearance in accordance with the external form of the *samaṇa*: we shave our heads, trim our nails and don the brown bhikkhus’ robes – the banner of the Noble Ones: the Buddha and the Arahants.
+We are indebted to the Buddha for the wholesome foundations he established and handed down to us, which allow us to live as monks and find adequate support.
 Our lodgings were built and offered as a result of the wholesome actions of those with faith in the Buddha and his teachings.
 We do not have to prepare our food because we are benefiting from the roots laid down by the Buddha.
 Similarly, we have inherited the medicines, robes and all the other requisites that we use from the Buddha.
 Once ordained as Buddhist monastics, on the conventional level we are called monks and given the title ‘Venerable’;[^1] but simply having taken on the external appearance of monks does not make us truly venerable.
 Being monks on the conventional level means we are monks as far as our physical appearance goes.
 Simply by shaving our heads and putting on brown robes we are called ‘Venerable’, but that which is truly worthy of veneration has not yet arisen within us – we are still only ‘Venerable’ in name.
 It’s the same as when they mould cement or cast brass into a Buddha image.
 They call it a Buddha, but it isn’t really that.
 It’s just metal, wood, wax or stone.
 That’s the way conventional reality is.

 It’s the same for us.
 Once we have been ordained, we are given the title Venerable Bhikkhu, but that alone doesn’t make us venerable.
 On the level of ultimate reality – in other words, in the mind – the term still doesn’t apply.
-Our minds and hearts have still not been fully perfected through the practice with such qualities as and We haven’t reached full purity within.
+Our minds and hearts have still not been fully perfected through the practice with such qualities as *mettā,* *karuṇā,* *muditā,* and *upekkhā.* We haven’t reached full purity within.
 Greed, hatred and delusion are still barring the way, not allowing that which is worthy of veneration to arise.

 Our practice is to begin destroying greed, hatred and delusion – defilements which for the most part can be found within each and every one of us.
 These are what hold us in the round of becoming and birth and prevent us from achieving peace of mind.
-Greed, hatred and delusion prevent the – peacefulness – from arising within us.
-As long as this peace does not arise, we are still not ; in other words, our hearts have not experienced the peace that is free from the influence of greed, hatred and delusion.
+Greed, hatred and delusion prevent the *samaṇa* – peacefulness – from arising within us.
+As long as this peace does not arise, we are still not *samaṇa*; in other words, our hearts have not experienced the peace that is free from the influence of greed, hatred and delusion.
 This is why we practise – with the intention of expunging greed, hatred and delusion from our hearts.
 It is only when these defilements have been removed that we can reach purity, that which is truly venerable.

 Internalising that which is venerable within your heart doesn’t involve working only with the mind, but your body and speech as well.
 They have